On abelian varieties whose torsion is not self-dual

 \subsection{Contents}

-Before proceeding with our construction, in \cref{sec:category} we explain (in a categorical context) how Tate modules change under isogenies and duals.
-In \cref{example.section} we exhibit our family and describe its basic properties, and we complete the proof of \Cref{thm:main}.
+In \cref{example.section} we exhibit our family of abelian surfaces, describe its basic properties, and complete the proof of \Cref{thm:main}.
 In \cref{sec:theproofs}, we give some further analysis, including a proof of \Cref{cor:main}, and conclude with some final remarks about related questions and future work.